 Kaleiçi, also known as Old Town, is the best area to stay in Antalya for first-timers due to its prime location.
 If you stay here, you will be located in the middle of everything, within easy access to major sights, as well as many restaurants, bars, and shops.

-What are the best areas to stay in Antalya?
+What are the best areas to stay in Antalya for tourists?

 - 37 Best things to do in Istanbul